nodedocs/Creating-Your-Streams/article.md

 this.emit('error', new Error('Something went terribly wrong'));
 ```

 This will enable the stream programatic clients to catch and handle errors gracefully.
-If noone is listening, Node will throw an uncaught exception.
+If there is noone listening to the "error" events, Node will throw an uncaught exception.

 ## Implementing a Readable Stream